-25 The timing of annual release has become somewhat later over time.
-The two previous years were released in Jan/Feb 2003 and March/April 2004.
+&lt;sup>25 The timing of annual release has become somewhat later over time.
+The two previous years were

-With respect to remittances and personal transfers, the GI measure builds on a data series called Compensation to Employees26 Although this is useful, IFs looks to the broader World Bank data series on worker remittances.
+With respect to remittances and personal transfers, the GI measure builds on a data series called Compensation to Employees Although this is useful, IFs looks to the broader World Bank data series on worker remittances.
 In the GI series, which is keyed heavily to corporate payments, the value for Mexico in 2000 was about \$1 billion and that for the United States was about \$3 billion.
 In the series on worker remittances series the values were closer to \$4 and \$18 billion.
 IFs uses the broader series because these numbers are integrated into the model's current account calculations and are important to it; they are also important to globalization and would perhaps be used in the GI measure if they were produced fast enough to meet the annual publication cycle.
 As a general rule, the IFs formulation tries to look to the underlying and large-scale elements of the globalization process, not just to the latest descriptive series.